The Alpha Training Myth – Do Dogs Really Think We Are Dogs? The recommendations that we should be the leader or Alpha is very seriously flawed.

-I can’t even smell pee at two miles.
+I can’t smell pee at two miles.
 I don’t smell like a dog or even look like one.
 Though I am sure there are people who know me that may question the last two statements.

 What I am basically saying is that my dogs know I am not a dog.
 It does not matter how many times I eat before them, or how many times I come in and ignore them, I still cannot convince them that I am a dog.

 Let’s look at it in a couple of different ways: If we managed to convince a dog that we are also a dog, wouldn’t all the dogs that show aggression to other dogs be aggressive to us?